 Are you utilising hashtags to get maximum exposure for your brand or client’s Twitter account?

-If you're not using hashtags, your content is going to sink into a sea of tweets.
-On the other hand, if you're using too many hashtags, your message is going to lose its value.

-Updated copy

-Are you utilising hashtags to get maximum exposure for your brand or client’s Twitter account?

 If you're not using hashtags, your content is going to sink into a sea of Tweets.
 On the other hand, if you're using too many hashtags, your message will lose its value.